nelyj/interoperabilidad/README.md

 ## PostgreSQL

 On development, the version of the PostgreSQL docker image is specified on the `postgresql` service inside `docker-compose.yml`.
 If a new version is going to be run in production, the development version should also be changed there.

+## Redis

+On development, the version of the Redis docker image is specified on the `redis` service inside `docker-compose.yml`.
+If a new version is going to be run in production, the development version should also be changed there.

 ## Ruby Gems